In 2017 Thomas Hardin completed my list of the three oldest

-A little was found about Thomas Hardin.
-I list the mentions somewhat chronologically.
+Facts are scarce about Thomas Hardin in his adopted Granville County, NC.
+I list the few mentions somewhat chronologically.
 I recognize and thank Susan Hardin Austin and Gwen Hardin, and others for research and insights.
 Contact me if I've failed to recognize your work.

 The Best Evidence Samuel Hardin 1746 |